Joydeepgill/Joydeepgill/README.md

 ### Hi there 👋

- I'm a Computer Science Undergraduate from the University of Ottawa 🇨🇦 and am currently interested in Database Systems, OS, Compilers and Low level systems 💻 .
+ I'm a Computer Science Graduate from the University of Ottawa 🇨🇦 and am currently interested in Database Systems, OS, Compilers and Low level systems 💻 .
 Previously, I've interned at the following companies:

 - University of Ottawa (Frontend Devlopment)
 - Phreesia (Backend Development)